 How To Choose The Perfect Domain Name

-Thinking up a new domain is tough.
-To make the task easier, I looked at existing well-known domain names for patterns.
-I figured if I could understand what the best domains looked liked, it would be easier to come up with good ones for myself.
+To make the task easier, I researched existing, well-known domain names to discover any obvious patterns.
+I figured if I could understand what the best domains looked liked, it would be easier to come up with good ones quickly, for myself.

-Please note that any domain names I use as examples may already be in use.
+Please note that any domain names I use as examples in this blog post, may already be in use.

 Exact Match Domains Vs Branded Domains

-Domain names fall into two general categories.
-They are either
+Domain names fall broadly into two categories.
+They are either:

-- exact match domain names, also known as keyword rich domain names, or
+- exact or partial match domain names, also known as keyword rich domain names, or

 - branded domain names.

-Branded domain names are supposed to be best.
-They're usually shorter and easier to recognise than exact match domain names.
-Further, exact match domain names can sometimes come across as spammy.
+Branded domain names are supposed to be the best.
+They're usually shorter and easier to recognise than keyword rich domain names.
+Further, keyword rich domain names can sometimes come across as spammy.